Jordanhho/CMPT373-Epsilon-Project/README.md

 After a server start-up, the first page load will take a while.
 This is because Play is compiling the necessary resources lazily; future reloads (on this running instance) will be essentially instantaneous.

 Hitting enter again will stop the server and drop you back to the SBT console.
 Hit `<Control-C>` to exit back to your own shell.

+## Trouble Shooting:

+> **SBT is stuck!**

+Be patient; any time you clean SBT's caches—and the first time it's launched—it will have to download a lot of our project's dependencies.
+It may not give much feedback, but it's probably doing something.

+> **My web page is loading forever!**

+By the time you read this, it's probably done loading.
+Play/SBT compile sources lazily so that you can prototype features faster.
+The initial compilation only does the bare-minimum required to launch the server, after that it will only compile pages as requested.
+Subsequent reloads will be instaneous.

+> **Relaunching the server over and over again is tedious!**

+Stop reloading the server.
+Keep it running and let SBT auto-compile your sources as you save them.
+This will create another long page load, but at least you don't have recompile the whole server.

+> **I'm getting weird errors from SBT!**

+IDEs are very complicated and sometimes errors can occur.
+Your first trouble-shooting step should be to go to `epsilonsecurity/` from the command-line and try running SBT from there.

+Additionally, don't let multiple instances of the server run simultaneously; that's a recipe for distaster.

+> **I'm _still_ getting weird errors from SBT!**

+Build systems, like IDEs, are also complicated.
+Stop the server and recursively delete every single `target/` folder under `epsilonsecurity`.
+The next launch will require SBT to redownload its cached dependencies.

+> **SBT says there's no project!**

+Run SBT from the `epsilonsecurity/` folder, not from our project root.

+> **I'm having other issues!**

+Google the issue.
+Check StackOverflow.
+Then go to the most relevant Slack channel and ask with as much pertinent detail as possible.